harendra-kumar/concise-haskell/haskell-overview.rst

 `values` of the program to output `values` potentially via intermediate functions.

-If you flatten a Haskell program it can be thought of just as a big map, each input decomposed and mapped to intermediate outputs which are again decomposed and mapped to the next outputs and so on until we get to the final output.
+If you flatten a Haskell program it can be thought of just as a big function map, each input decomposed and mapped to intermediate outputs which are again decomposed and mapped to the next outputs and so on until we get to the final output.